 He already knew what it was—knew its length, its splinters, and its sharpest areas very well.
 And so he held his palms out in preparation.
 But instead of bringing down the wooden stick to his palm, his mother let out a gasp and grabbed a hold of his hands.

 “Oh your hands…honey,” she said.
-“They’re so ugly, Werner… I told you to take better care of it and clean it after every single time!
+“They’re so ugly, Werner… I told you to take better care of them and clean them after every single time!
 What will people think if they see this?”
 Her fingernails dug into his skin.
 “Does it hurt…?”

 “It doesn’t hurt,” he’d said.
 “I’ll hide it.
 No one will know.”

 A grin split her shadowy face as she rested her hand on top of his head.
-“That’s right.
+“Good boy.
 You should take responsibility for your mistakes.”

 After a beat, he repeated the question he couldn’t help but ask then: “How did you know?”
 About his project.

 “I’m always watching you, Werner,” Mother said, lovingly as she stroked his hair.
 “Well, everyone is.
 That’s why appearances are everything… They’re all always thinking about you and whispering about you.
 Trust me.
 I know… And I only want what’s best.
 Do you understand?”